 Sure, you can always go to the Data section of Settings to check the consumption, but that’s pretty much it.
 And I’m almost certain you’ll forget to check the data usage one day, and you’ll go over the limit.
 For example, Android pushes data limit warnings to users in form of notifications.
 But sadly, that’s not the case with iOS for some reason.
 Despite users’ requests, Apple still hasn’t included this feature in iOS (maybe we’ll finally see it in iOS 13).
 So, you’re on your own when it comes to measuring your mileage.

 Now that you know you simply can’t get a notification when you’re nearing the data limit, let’s look for some alternatives that can bring the data usage before your eyes, so you don’t forget to slow down when nearing the limit.

-Since iOS is not designed to push data limit warnings in form of notifications, the closest thing to push alerts is getting a widget.
+Since iOS is not designed to push data limit warnings in form of notifications, the closest thing to push alerts is installing a third-party.
 There are numerous data managers that will give you deep insight into your data usage.
 But do you really need all that insightful info?
 If you ask me, the majority of users are just interested in how much data they have left for this month.
 And for that purpose, a simple widget will get the job done.

 That’s about it.
 Do you know about some other, maybe more convenient way of getting that data warning?
 If so, please don’t hesitate to let us know in the comments below.